 |Pickup Selector||5 Way Switch|

-If you don’t want to spend a lot of money on your clone 60’s style Stratocaster, also ready to invest in some of the essential components of this guitar and enjoy modifying and upgrading an instrument, SX SST62 is, in my opinion, the best option you can get!
-Be ready to face constructional problems, and low to average quality components.
+If you don’t want to spend a lot of money on your clone 60’s style Stratocaster, are also ready to invest in some of the essential components of this guitar and enjoy modifying and upgrading an instrument, SX SST62 is, in my opinion, the best option you can get!
+Be ready to face construction problems, and low to average-quality components.
 But as you can from my own videos, this guitar is playable and you can see that it handled my bends pretty well.

-If you have the chance to try SX models, the first things you should be looking at is the tuners (check if they can function and freely move), the string trees (check if they cause strings to stuck), body & neck joint (check if there are any cracks on the finish, or deeper cracks exist), electronics (check if all controls and switch works).
+If you have the chance to try SX models, the first things you should be looking at are the tuners (check if they can function and freely move), the string trees (check if they cause strings to stuck), the body & neck joint (check if there are any cracks on the finish, or deeper cracks exist), electronics (check if all controls and switch works).
 I’m sure you will like this guitar, especially if you think about how much money you spend on this! 🙂

-Please do not hesitate to post your comments or questions below using the form and please stay in touch!
+Please do not hesitate to ask questions by contacting me please stay in touch!
 I will be releasing more and more real and honest guitar reviews that you can not find anywhere else on the internet.
 Thanks for visiting my blog and supporting me so far!
-I will hopefully see you in the next review!
+I will hopefully see you in the next review here!